-This is the Investment Strategy Statement (ISS) adopted by the London Borough of Hammersmith & Fulham Pension Fund ("the Fund"), which is administered by the London Borough of Hammersmith & Fulham Council ("the Administering Authority") (Last updated in 2019 and to be updated again after the March 2022 triennial valuation).
+This is the Investment Strategy Statement (ISS) adopted by the London Borough of Hammersmith & Fulham Pension Fund ("the Fund"), which is administered by the London Borough of Hammersmith & Fulham Council ("the Administering Authority").
+The statement was last updated in 2019 and is currently under review following the March 2022 Triennial Valuation.
+The last full investment strategy signed off by the Committee is still the 2019 statement which is included in this annual report.